AdaptiveMotorControlLab/CellSeg3D/README.md

 ![FIG1 (1)](https://github.com/user-attachments/assets/0d970b45-79ff-4c58-861f-e1e7dc9abc65)

 **Figure 1.
 Performance of 3D Semantic and Instance Segmentation Models.**
 **a:** Raw mesoSPIM whole-brain sample, volumes and corresponding ground truth labels from somatosensory (S1) and visual (V1) cortical regions.
 **b:** Evaluation of instance segmentation performance for baseline thresholding-only, supervised models: Cellpose, StartDist, SwinUNetR, SegResNet, and our self-supervised model WNet3D over three data subsets.
 F1-score is computed from the Intersection over Union (IoU) with ground truth labels, then averaged.
 Error bars represent 50% Confidence Intervals
 (CIs).
 **c:** View of 3D instance labels from supervised models, as noted, for visual cortex volume in b evaluation.
 **d:** Illustration of our WNet3D architecture showcasing the dual 3D U-Net structure with our modifications.

 ## News

-**New version: v0.2.1**
+**New version: v0.2.2**

+- v0.2.2:
+  - Updated Colab notebooks for training and inference!
+    - New models available in inference demo notebook
+    - CRF optional post-processing adjustments
-- v0.2.1:
+- v0.2.2:
   - Updated plugin default behaviors across the board to be more readily applicable to demo data
   - Threshold value in inference is now automatically set by default according to performance on demo data on a per-model basis
   - Added a grid search utility to find best thresholds for supervised models